-In addition, the constitutional documents may include governance arrangements, particularly with regard to the transfer of shares.
+In addition, the constitutional documents may include governance arrangements, particularly with regard to the transfer of shares and the appointment of directors.

-3.2 Do private equity investors and/or their director nominees typically enjoy significant veto rights over major corporate actions (such as acquisitions and disposals, litigation, indebtedness, changing the nature of the business, business plans and strategy, etc.)?
+3.2 Do private equity investors and/or their director nominees typically enjoy veto rights over major corporate actions (such as acquisitions and disposals, business plans, related party transactions, etc.)?
 If a private equity investor takes a minority position, what veto rights would they typically enjoy?